rozsazoltan-forks/linux-control/README.md

   <i>The Windows Control Panel, on Linux</i>

   <p>
     A faithful recreation of the Windows Control Panel built with Qt6, KDE Frameworks, and <a href="https://gitgud.io/atmk/libaero-qt">libAeroQt</a>, backed by real system data via <code>pacman</code>/<code>pkexec</code>/<code>ufw</code>.
-Best enjoyed with <a href="https://github.com/aeroshell-desktop/aerothemeplasma">AeroThemePlasma</a>, but looks great on regular KDE as well.
+Best enjoyed with <a href="https://github.com/aeroshell-desktop/aerothemeplasma">AeroThemePlasma</a>.
   </p>

 </div>
 <br>

 > [!WARNING]
 > **Very much a work in progress.** Several features are placeholders or don't do anything yet, the code is janky and buggy in places, and it needs a lot more work before it's daily-driveable.
-Expect rough edges.
+Expect rough edges until about August.

 > [!NOTE]
 > **Built for CachyOS / Arch Linux.** Some features (package updates, AUR reinstall, driver-adjacent firewall config) depend on `pacman`, `yay`, and `ufw`.
 Other distros may need minor adjustments.